peufeu2/GrugBus/grugbus/devices/EVSE_ABB_Terra.md

 Obviously, the first item on the todolist is to get rid of the app.

-# RFID

-There is a RFID reader.
-It is possible to add RFID cards to authorize charging.
-It proudly beeps when a RFID card is scanned.
-Obviously, it doesn't work to enable charging.
-I guess the authorized RFID cards list is not stored in the EVSE memory but in ABB cloud servers.
-You can use your own OCPP server by setting its url in the app, so that may be an option.
-I didn't try.
-This means without wifi or ethernet, RFID is useless.
-No further testing.

 # The almighty hidden "Charging_Enabled" state variable.

 Without RFID, only ChargeSync can enable charging.